Blog / 3D Printing Circuit Board – Designing and 3D Printing PCB

 This technology is also suitable for additive layering of solar cells on Fz wafers.
 3D printers can lay silver-infused ink in narrow lines (18-60 microns in width) to form the collector lines.

-Methods to Make 3D Printed Circuit Boards
+What are the Methods to Make 3D Printed Circuit Boards?

 Using Conductive Filament